-- 114 An entity shall provide disclosures that enable users of financial statements to identify the effect of groups of insurance contracts measured at the transition date applying the modified retrospective approach (see paragraphs C6-C19) or the fair value approach (see paragraphs C20-C24) on the contractual service margin and insurance revenue in subsequent periods.
-Hence an entity shall disclose the reconciliation of the contractual service margin applying paragraph 101(c), and the amount of insurance revenue applying paragraph 103(a), separately for: - (a) insurance contracts that existed at the transition date to which the entity has applied the modified retrospective approach; - (b) insurance contracts that existed at the transition date to which the entity has applied the fair value approach; and - (c) all other insurance contracts. - 115 For all periods in which disclosures are made applying paragraphs 114(a) or 114(b), to enable users of financial statements to understand the nature and significance of the methods used and judgements applied in determining the transition amounts, an entity shall explain how it determined the measurement of insurance contracts at the transition date.
+114 An entity shall provide disclosures that enable users of financial statements to identify the effect of groups of insurance contracts measured at the transition date applying the modified retrospective approach (see paragraphs C6-C19) or the fair value approach (see paragraphs C20-C24) on the contractual service margin and insurance revenue in subsequent periods.
+Hence an entity shall disclose the reconciliation of the contractual service margin applying paragraph 101(c), and the amount of insurance revenue applying paragraph 103(a), separately for:

+- (a) insurance contracts that existed at the transition date to which the entity has applied the modified retrospective approach; - (b) insurance contracts that existed at the transition date to which the entity has applied the fair value approach; and transition amounts, an entity shall explain how it determined the measurement of insurance contracts at the transition date.